Article 32 GDPR

 For further elements, see commentary under Article 32(2) GDPR below.

-Shall implement measures to ensure a level of security appropriate to the risk
+Shall implement appropriate TOMs to ensure a level of security appropriate to the risk

 Including inter alia as appropriate

-Although the General Data Protection Regulation (GDPR) does not explicitly define the concept of encryption, it is described in Article 34(3)(a) according to which encryption is an effective method for rendering personal data inaccessible to unauthorized individuals.[14]
-The cryptographic techniques employed for encryption, in accordance with the current state of the art, play a vital role in ensuring information security in line with the provisions of Article 32 GDPR.[15]
+Although the GDPR does not explicitly define the concept of encryption, it is described in Article 34(3)(a) GDPR according to which encryption is an effective method for rendering personal data inaccessible to unauthorised individuals.[19]
+The cryptographic techniques employed for encryption, in accordance with the current state of the art, play a vital role in ensuring information security in line with the provisions of Article 32 GDPR.

 (b) Ongoing confidentiality, integrity, availability and resilience of processing systems and services